Version 2: 11 August 2020 (PDF version)

 Covid-19/coronavirus has created a major health crisis that impacts on every individual and family across the UK.
-It is not surprising that many of the immediate priorities focus on adults, whether those most at risk from the virus or more generally the public health measures that are intended to significantly reduce the risks of the virus being transmitted.
-Children are included in this.
+Many of the immediate priorities focused on adults, as those most at risk from the virus and as those responsible for complying with the public health measures.
 However, there also needs to be a specific focus on the impact on children when their parents or other members of their family, foster carers or adopters are having to respond to the crisis by making major adjustments to their lives.
 The impact that this has on them cannot be underestimated.
 When it comes to children and young people in care, or who have previously been looked after, these issues will be significantly amplified because of:

 - their experiences of high degrees of instability and insecurity in their lives;